MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-keinvalidateallcaches.md

 The <b>KeInvalidateAllCaches</b> routine flushes each processor's caches and marks each cache's contents invalid.
 The processor caches are guaranteed to have completed the flush operation before <b>KeInvalidateAllCaches</b> returns.

+<b>KeInvalidateAllCaches</b> has been superseded by <a href="/windows-hardware/drivers/ddi/ntddk/nf-ntddk-keinvalidaterangeallcaches">KeInvalidateRangeAllCaches</a>.

+This function is not available on the Arm and Arm64 architectures, where there is no architecturally reliable way to flush the entire cache.